adynis/esphome-vl6180x-pololu/README.md

 ## Hardware Compatibility

 - **Official Pololu VL6180X Carrier:** Fully compatible.
 Usually comes with a factory NVM offset (e.g., ~21mm).
-- **Generic / AliExpress Modules:** These clones vary in quality.
-During testing, we found some clones have a very high internal factory offset (e.g., ~52mm), making them report NaN or Errors at close range unless corrected with the offset parameter.
+- **Generic / AliExpress Modules: These clones vary in quality and often lack proper factory calibration.
+During testing, we found that some clones report 0mm even when an object is still ~50mm away.
+This leads to Range Underflow errors (NaN) when objects move closer.
+Using the offset parameter (e.g., 50) corrects the hardware zero-point and restores functionality at close ranges.

 ## Installation